2013 North Indian Ocean cyclone season: Cyclonic Storm Viyaru

 Originating from an area of low pressure over the southern Bay of Bengal in early May 2013, Viyaru slowly consolidated into a depression on May 10.
 The depression gained forward momentum and attained gale-force winds on May 11 and was designated as Cyclonic Storm Viyaru, the first named storm of the season.
 Operationally, the system was referred to as Mahasen; however, this was altered in 2014 with the final report and all archived advisories changed to show Viyaru.
 Owing to adverse atmospheric conditions, the depression struggled to maintain organized convection as it moved closer to eastern India.
 On May 14, the exposed circulation of Viyaru turned northeastward.
 The following day, conditions again allowed for the storm to intensify.
 Early on May 16, the cyclone attained its peak intensity with winds of 85 km/h and a barometric pressure of 990 mbar (hPa; 990 mbar).
 Shortly thereafter Viyaru made landfall near Chittagong, Bangladesh.
 On May 17, it moved over the eastern Indian state of Nagaland.

 Early in the storm's existence, it brought flooding rains to much of northwestern Indonesia, resulting in significant damage.
 At least four people died and six others were reported missing.
 In preparation for the storm, large-scale evacuations were recommended for parts of Myanmar.
 This resulted with people overcrowding boats to escape, and one or several vessels capsized, causing at least 39 deaths; 42 people were rescued while 19 others were unaccounted for and feared dead.
 The storm's expansive cloud mass also brought unsettled weather to Sri Lanka, Thailand, and southeastern India.
 Severe storms in India and Sri Lanka were responsible for at least 16 fatalities and significant damage; one person died in Thailand.
 Striking Bangladesh in a weaker state than initially expected, damage was moderate to severe.
 A total of 95,003 poorly constructed huts were damaged or destroyed, 17 people died, and nearly 1.3 million were affected across the country.
-Losses to crops exceeded ৳2.75 billion (US$35.3 million).
+Losses to fisheries amounted to ৳12.87 billion (US$165 million).
 Myanmar was spared damage and further casualties.

 Depression BOB 02

 An upper air cyclonic circulation developed into a low-pressure area on May 28.
-It slowly organized itself, and favorable conditions led to the intensification of the low-pressure area to a depression by the early hours of May 29.
+Favorable environmental conditions would cause the low to slowly organize, and on the early hours of May 29, it would intensify into a depression.
 Slightly intensifying thereafter, the storm took a northward track and crossed the West Bengal coast in the evening hours of the same day, with peak winds of 45 km/h.
 The depression attained its minimum central pressure of 990 mbar on May 30.
 Staying almost a day inland maintaining depression strength, it weakened gradually and dissipated over the states of Bihar and Jharkhand in the evening hours of May 31 due to land interaction and reduced moisture availability.

 Contai in West Bengal received 260 mm of rainfall in 24 hours on May 30.